Skip to main content

 Our mahi

-NMSSA is a large-scale assessment that monitors trends in student achievement.
-We visit around 200 schools and work with more than 5,000 students each year to build a reliable picture of achievement across the country.
+Curriculum Insights is a large-scale assessment study that monitors trends in student achievement.
+We visit around 160 schools and work with more than 6,000 students each year to build a reliable picture of achievement across the country in English-medium, state and state-integrated schools.
 The information we provide is used by government, schools and teachers to improve education.

-Our work is important for Aotearoa because we track students' progress in the New Zealand Curriculum.
+Our work is important for Aotearoa because we track students' progress in the New Zealand Curriculum and generate insights that drive improvements.
 Our reports complement results from international studies of achievement.
 We:

 • identify and monitor trends in educational performance